 Dermabrasion is a treatment involving the sanding down of your skin’s surface layer with the aid of a fast-spinning brush.
 This helps in the removal of your skin’s surface layer so that a new one can be formed.
 You may require more than one visit to the office of your doctor before remarkable results can be achieved.
 Some of the side effects associated with this treatment include temporary redness as well as scabbing.

 On the other hand, microdermabrasion is not as intense as dermabrasion.
-It is effective for making your age spot to look lighter and you may need more than one visit if you really want to get the best results.
+It is effective for making your age spot to look lighter and you may need more than one visit if you really want to get the results.
 However, you need to be very careful with microdermabrasion if you have small red veins or rosacea on your face because the treatment can make them to appear worse.

 Chemical peel involves the application of acid to your skin.
 So that the outer layer of your skin up to the age spot will be destroyed.
 There will be formation of new skin.
 So that the outer layer removed will be replaced.
-In order to see the best results, you may need to visit the doctor more than once.
+In order to see the results, you may need to visit the doctor more than once.
 Side effects of the treatment include temporary redness and permanent change of the skin’s color.

 Getting rid of your age spot will help your skin to look better.
 However, you should make sure that you book an appointment with a competent Houston skin specialist.
-So that you will be able to get the best result from your treatment.
+So that you will be able to get the result from your treatment.